UniErase: Towards Balanced and Precise Unlearning in Language Models: Experiment

-To test the precision of unlearning methods, we investigate the scenario of forgetting just a single piece of knowledge (TOFU) and demonstrate the actual forgetting effects through in Table \ref{tab: precise unlearning}.
+Given the huge computational overhead of FT-based unlearning when executing precise unlearning at scale—where each target knowledge requires fine-tuning on the full $\mathcal{D}_r$ containing 3600 data points—we randomly sampled 20 knowledge items from TOFU as the individual unlearning targets.
+In Table \ref{tab: precise unlearning}, with representative case studies, we report the average Retain Efficacy and time cost.

 \textbf{Obs.
-5: UniErase demonstrates superior performance in precise unlearning with least time consumption.} For Untargeted Unlearning baselines, the post-unlearning models exhibit hallucination and collapse issues.
-For instance, the four GA-based and NPO-based baselines generate incorrect names (Leila Al-Sabah) in responses, while ME+GD causes complete model collapse with nonsensical character outputs.
-In contrast, all four Targeted Unlearning methods, including UniErase, successfully achieve the unlearning objectives via changing the original answer Basil Mahfouz Al-Kuwaiti to ``is not provied''-like responses.
-UniErase further distinguishes itself by requiring significantly less computational overhead - completing the unlearning task in under $\frac{1}{10}$ the time of other baselines.
-Besides, Table \ref{tab: precise unlearning} shows that Retain Efficacy of all has minimal variation for precise unlearning, possibly because we only unlearn one piece of knowledge and the retaining set is much larger.
+5: \ourmethod demonstrates superior performance in precise unlearning with minimal time consumption.} As shown in Table \ref{tab: precise unlearning}, among the UU baselines, the post-unlearning LLMs exhibit hallucination and model collapse phenomena.
+Specifically, the GA-based and NPO-based baselines generate incorrect names (Leila Al-Sabah) in their responses, while ME+GD leads to complete model collapse, producing nonsensical character outputs.
+In contrast, all four TU methods, including \ourmethod, successfully accomplish the unlearning objectives by transforming the original answer Basil Mahfouz Al-Kuwaiti into ``is not provided''-style responses. \ourmethod further distinguishes itself by the highest RE score of 73.63 and requiring substantially lower computational overhead—completing the unlearning task in less than $\frac{1}{10}$ the time required by other baselines.